Questions? Call or text anytime πŸ“ž 818-446-9627

 Paternal Postpartum Depression (PPND) is real, affecting as many as 1 in 10 new fathers.

 Men often experience and express depression differently.
-Instead of sadness and crying, his symptoms might look like anger, increased irritability, risk-taking behavior, or withdrawing from relationships.
+Instead of sadness and crying, his symptoms might look like anger, increased irritability, risk-taking behavior, or pulling back from relationships.
 He might throw himself into work or a hobby, or seem constantly on edge.

-The risk factors for PPND are deeply intertwined with your own experience.
-They include maternal depression (your struggles directly impact his mental health), marital discord, extreme sleep deprivation, and even hormonal changes.
+The risk factors for PPND are closely linked to your own experience.
+They include relationship conflict, extreme sleep deprivation, and even hormonal changes.
 Studies show that new fathers experience a drop in testosterone, which can be linked to depression.

-You are both in the same storm, and it's possible he's struggling to keep his own head above water, leaving him with no capacity to help you.
+You are both in the same storm.
+It's possible he's struggling to keep his own head above water, leaving him with no capacity to support you.

 The Old Ways of Connecting Are Gone

-Bringing a baby home changes a relationship on a molecular level.
-Research shows that up to two-thirds of couples experience a significant decline in relationship satisfaction in the first three years of a child's life.
+Bringing a baby home changes a relationship at its core.
+Research shows that up to two-thirds of couples feel a significant decline in relationship satisfaction in the first three years of a child's life.

 The easy intimacy, shared jokes, and quiet moments you once relied on to feel close have been replaced by the relentless demands of a baby.